 - USDA: What is the Recommended Dietary Allowance (RDA) for omega-3, 6 and 9?

 - NLM NIH: Omega-3 Fatty Acids

 - National Center for Biotechnology Information: Role of Cod Liver Oil in Reducing Elevated Lipid Parameters

 - Circulation: Does fish oil lower blood pressure?
 A meta-analysis of controlled trials

 - National Center for Biotechnology: Marine Omega-3 Supplementation and Cardiovascular Disease

 - National Center for Biotechnology Information: Cod liver oil (n-3 fatty acids) as an non-steroidal anti-inflammatory drug sparing agent in rheumatoid arthritis

-- National Institute of Health: Omega-3 Fatty Acids
+- NIH GOV: Omega-3 Fatty Acids